ethberlin-hackathon/ETHBerlin-Teambuilding/RemixHackathon.md

     -  What were the main problems you encountered while developing and how did you solve them.
     -  What should have been done differently -if that applies.
     -  How would it be possible to extend contribution beyond the current project.

+We really recommend to take time for that if you want to apply for a sponsorship.

 ## Setting up the development environement